Last updated on May 23rd, 2023

 Instructions

-- Place wild rice in a medium saucepan.
+- If using wild rice, place the wild rice in a medium saucepan.
 Add 2 1/2 cups of water.
 Bring to a boil, then cover and reduce the heat to medium low.
 Simmer the rice for 30-45 minutes.
 Drain off any excess water and set the rice aside.

 - Heat the oil in a large pot over medium heat.
-Add the smoked sausage and sauté until the sausage starts to turn brown and crisp around the edges, about 10 minutes.
+Working in batches, add the smoked sausage and sauté until the sausage starts to turn brown and crisp around the edges, about 10 minutes.
 Remove the sausage with a slotted spoon as set aside on paper towels to drain.
-Do not drain any of the grease from the pot.
+Drain all but one tablespoon of the grease from the pot.

 - Add the carrots and onions to the pot.
 Sauté until the onions become soft and translucent, about 5-6 minutes.